jacobdjwilson/awesome-annual-security-reports/README.md

 - [Omdia](https://omdia.tech.informa.com/) - A global technology research powerhouse focusing on cybersecurity market analysis and digital transformation.

 ## Standards and Certifications
+- [American Institute of CPAs](https://us.aicpa.org/) - The AICPA SOC2 is a framework for managing and safeguarding customer data based on five trust service criteria: Security, Availability, Processing Integrity, Confidentiality, and Privacy.
 - [The Information Security Forum (ISF)](https://www.securityforum.org/) - A global, independent organization dedicated to benchmarking and sharing best practices in information security.
 - [The International Organization for Standardization (ISO)](https://www.iso.org/) - An international organizational body composed of representatives which conduct closed research for creation of standards.
 - [The Information Systems Audit and Control Association (ISACA)](https://www.isaca.org/) - An international professional association focused on IT governance, which conducts research for and on behalf of the members.